“Team effectiveness scorecard” dashboard template

 “Run the business” focuses on the necessary work to improve and maintain existing features.
 Such work includes bug fixes and performance improvements.
 The target is <10% of time to be spent on “Run the business” work to ensure teams are able to create space to deliver new features to customers.
 If too much time is spent on these tasks, it could indicate that teams are stuck and unable to deliver on their roadmaps with their current resourcing.

-The percentage of issues that have issue labels applied to them.
-Teams should make sure to label/categorize their issues so your organization can properly track where time is being spent.
+The percentage of work items that have work item labels applied to them.
+Teams should make sure to label/categorize their work items so your organization can properly track where time is being spent.

 Median cycle time (bar chart)

-Issue cycle time looks at the total time an issue spends “In progress”, which is an effective way to assess how your work flows.
+Work item cycle time looks at the total time a work item spends “In progress”, which is an effective way to assess how your work flows.

 Reducing cycle time is valuable because it means work is spending less time “In progress”, which helps teams create flow, which is at the core of creating a sense of progress in work.

-Time that issues spent in “In review” status
+Time that work items spent in “In review” status

 Time spent “In review” is a major source of lost time during development.
 If the share of total time “In progress” is high, it's a signal there are meaningful improvement opportunities.